MoralCLIP: Contrastive Alignment of Vision-and-Language Representations with Moral Foundations Theory: A Multimodal Moral Embedding Space

 This process yielded a training set of 15,000 images, with their distribution across data sources showcased in Figure~\ref{fig:train_dataset}.
 Due to the different characteristics of our source datasets, we retained morally relevant ImageNet samples and neutral LAION examples---ImageNet contains more morally relevant scenes while LAION's morally charged content was both rare and typically benign.
 This was essential for achieving balanced moral representation and avoiding severe class imbalance.
 Both ImageNet and LAION have been extensively filtered and curated for their original purposes, which naturally reduces the prevalence of explicit moral content compared to specialized datasets like SMID.

 {\textbf{Agreement.}} This pipeline resulted in a weakly labeled dataset of paired images and captions, each annotated with predicted moral foundation labels.
-To validate our automated labeling approach, we conducted human evaluation (see Section~\ref{subsec:vmc_agree} for validation results).
+To validate our automated labeling approach, we conducted a human evaluation (see Section~\ref{subsec:vmc_agree} for summary results; detailed annotation procedure and interface are provided in Appendix~\ref{app:human_annotations}, and full classifier metrics in Appendix~\ref{app:vmc_performance}). .